 Energy Manager shall, upon termination of this Agreement, cooperate with Owner and the Successor Energy Manager and comply with all reasonable requests thereof, including the execution of documents and other actions; provided, however, that Owner shall bear any reasonable costs incurred by Energy Manager relating thereto.

-Doug to propose LD language.

 ARTICLE XI INDEMNIFICATION

 11.1 By Energy Manager .